SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

           enabled: false
 ```

+**Note: This is going to disable persistence for both logs and metrics.**

 ### Persistence Enabled

 If you want to keep persistence (which is default configuration), you need to manually create Volumes for the events, logs and metrics Pods.
 We recommend to create Persistent Volume Claims on the top of EFS Storage.
 In order to set up them, please apply the following steps:

 #### Create EFS access points for events/logs/metrics Pods

+[Dynamic provisioning](https://aws.amazon.com/blogs/containers/introducing-efs-csi-dynamic-provisioning/) of EFS access points is not
+supported on Fargate pods

 EFS Access Point is an entry point for an application.
 We recommend to create Access Points pointing to the directories using
 `/${NAMESPACE}/${PVC_NAME}` schema.